 Supply and Demand

 As said earlier, the Jacksonville populace is growing.
 However, the real estate stock is plunging.
-An unmistakable sign that demand, may, in one way or another supersede supply in Jacksonville real estate market.
-The rate of building homes and property here has dependably been low over the years which has created a supply vacuum in the city.
-Security is one major factor influencing real estate and property development at any place and anytime.
-In the event that the place you choose to invest is brimming with crimes and catastrophic events, you wager you're not going to get a decent market for your property.
+This an unmistakable sign that demand, may, in one way or another supersede supply in Jacksonville real estate market.
+The rate of building homes and properties here has dependably been low over the years which has created a supply vacuum in the city.
+Security is one major factor influencing real estate and property development at any place and at any time.

+If the place you choose to invest is brimming with crimes and catastrophic events, you wager you're not going to get a decent market for your property.
 At the turn of the millennium, Jacksonville's Duval county held the title of “murder capital” of Florida and did so for 11 years.
 Since then, crime has gone down, and Jacksonville is no longer the top offender in the state.